Frequently Asked Questions:

 Track Australia Post - Australia Post e-Parcel http://auspost.com.au/track/ (include all characters in tracking).

 Couriers Please - couriersplease.com.au and use the courier tracking number emailed at the time of your order despatch.
+For delivery issues please phone COURIERS PLEASE directly on 1300 36 1000.

 Once an order has been completed we will email you the tracking details (Australia Post or Couriers Please/Sendle) - please monitor its progress - orders which are returned or need to be redelivered will incur a redelivery fee.